 Dosu MCP supports two authentication methods:

-OAuth 2.0 (Recommended)
+OAuth 2.0 (Recommended)#

 For clients that support OAuth, Dosu uses OAuth 2.0 with Dynamic Client Registration.
 The client will prompt you to authenticate through your browser.
 This is the recommended approach—it requires less setup and automatically rotates credentials.

-API Key
+API Key#

 If your client doesn't support OAuth, you can fall back to API key authentication.
 Create an API key in Settings → API Keys and include it in the X-Dosu-API-Key header.

-Available Tools
+Available Tools#

 When connected to Dosu's MCP server, AI assistants can use these tools:

 - greet – Test the MCP connection and verify everything is working.
+Use this only for debugging connection issues.

 All search tools return the most relevant results based on your query, along with links to the source material.

-Managing MCP Deployments
+Managing MCP Deployments#

 To view, edit, or delete your MCP deployments, go to Settings → MCP.